matatonic/openedai-images-flux/CONFIG.md

 ```

 The format is very flexible and many entries are not pre-defined but are used as keywords in API calls to `diffusers` python objects.

+The `compile` option can accept a list of components to compile (`["transformer", "vae"]`), compiling can take a while, but the performance improvements may be worth while.
+In my tests it can take almost 10 minutes before the first image is ready, and images generated approximately 10-20% faster after that.

 #### Local model files